nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect delete venue commands to try: `delete_venue`, `delete_venue x` <br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### G.7 Deleting a booking

 1. Deleting a booking while all bookings are being shown

-    1. Prerequisites: List all bookings using the `list_booking` command.
-       Multiple bookings in the list.
-Booking with booking id 8653792312 is in the list.
+    1. Prerequisites: At least one booking record in the system (use list_booking to verify).
+Booking with booking index 1 is in the list.
-       Booking with booking id 9348125689 is not in the list.
+       Booking with booking index 22 is not in the list.

-    1. Test case: `delete_booking bid/8653792312`<br>
+    1. Test case: `delete_booking 1`<br>
-       Expected: Booking with booking id 8653792312 is deleted from the list.
+       Expected: Booking with booking id 1 is deleted from the list.
-       Details of the deleted booking shown in the status message.
+       Details of successful booking deletion shown in the status message.

-    1. Test case: `delete_booking bid/9348125689`<br>
+    1. Test case: `delete_booking 22`<br>
        Expected: No booking is deleted.
 Error details shown in the status message.

-    1. Other incorrect delete booking commands to try: `delete_booking`, `delete_booking x` <br>
+    1. Other incorrect delete booking commands to try: `delete_booking`, `delete_booking x`, `delete_booking 1032309` (where the input digit exceeds the current index of the booking system) <br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

 ### G.8 Editing a person

-1. Editing a person while all persons are being shown
+1. Editing a person's information

-    1. Prerequisites: List all persons using the `list_person` command.
-       At least one person in the list.
-Person with email `johndoe@gmail.com` is in the list.
-       Person with email `nonexistent@gmail.com` is not in the list.
+    1. Prerequisites: At least one person's record is in the booking system (use list_person to verify).
+Add a person with email `johndoe@gmail.com` to the system using `add_person` if the entry does not already exist.
+Person with email `nonexistent@gmail.com` is not in the list, or delete the entry if it exists using the command `delete_person e/nonexistent@gmail.com`.

     1. Test case: `edit_person eo/johndoe@gmail.com p/90398472`<br>
        Expected: Person with email `johndoe@gmail.com` has his/her phone number edited to 90398472.
        Details of the edited person in the status message.

-    1. Test case: `edit_person eo/nonexistent@gmail.com`<br>
+    1. Test case: `edit_person eo/nonexistent@gmail.com p/90398471`<br>
        Expected: No person is edited.
-       Error details shown in the status message.
+       Error details shown in the status message that the email address does not exist in the system.

-    1. Other incorrect delete commands to try: `delete_person`, `delete_person x` <br>
+    1. Other incorrect delete commands to try: `edit_person johndoe@gmail.com` (missing prefix), `edit person eo/johndoe@gmail.com` (no fields to be edited) <br>
-       Expected: Similar to previous.
+       Expected: Error details to be shown in the status box corresponding to the respective errors.